maybuzz/real-time-web-1920/README.md

 - [ ] Work with database to store data & messages etc.
 - [ ] Use socket.io for everything
 - [ ] Make responsive (mobile, tablet)
+- [ ] Multi user support: broadcast track to all sockets.

 ## To-do
 - [ ] Data life cycle iteration